 Embraer blames failed Boeing deal for sharp drop in commercial jet deliveries

-SAO PAULO, May 12 (Reuters) - Brazil planemaker Embraer EMBR3.SA said Tuesday it delivered just five commercial jets in the first quarter, less than half what it delivered a year ago, blaming the slump on its preparations for a deal with Boeing Co BA.N that ultimately fell apart.
+SAO PAULO, May 12 (Reuters) - Planemaker Embraer EMBR3.SA said Tuesday it delivered just five commercial jets in the first quarter, less than half of what it delivered a year ago, blaming the drop on preparations for a deal with Boeing Co BA.N that fell apart last month.

+Embraer had hoped Boeing's takeover of its commercial plane division for $4.2 billion would bring much-needed marketing power to its midsize jets, which have been praised for their fuel efficiency but have lagged in sales.

+Embraer did not mention the coronavirus pandemic, which brought the air travel industry to a complete halt in the last two weeks of March, as a factor affecting plane sales.

 ((marcelo.rochabrun@thomsonreuters.com; +55 11 5644 7768;))